PeteMcNie/flask-postrges-alembic-backend/README.md

 ### Datebase setup

+#### Postgres set up

+You will need to set up postgres on your machine and create a new database.
+You will then reference this database in the setting.development.py and almebic.ini files so that the backend and talk to the correct database.

+#### *TODO: Add more info about this set up here*

+#### Alembic set up

 Note: If cloning this repo to use.
 At this point you should decide what table/s you actually want and alter the models file so that your project does not end up with the test_table in it.

-Note: You may need to delete the alembic files committed here already and then folloe these instructions to get alembic set up for your migrations.
+Note: You may need to delete the alembic files committed here already and then follow these instructions to get alembic set up for your migrations.

 1. `poetry run alembic init ./alembic`